 Audiobooks are having their moment, and romance is leading the category.
-The genre's conversational pacing, character-driven plots and dual-POV structures translate to audio better than almost anything else โ and the best romance audiobooks deploy two narrators, one for each perspective, in a way that turns the book into something closer to a radio play than a reading.
+The genre's conversational pacing, character-driven plots and dual-POV structures translate to audio better than almost anything else โ€” and the best romance audiobooks deploy two narrators, one for each perspective, in a way that turns the book into something closer to a radio play than a reading.
 Here are the ones worth listening to, grouped by subgenre and what makes the audio production special.

 Romantasy

-Fourth Wing โ Rebecca Yarros (narrated by Rebecca Soler and Teddy Hamilton)
+Fourth Wing โ€” Rebecca Yarros (narrated by Rebecca Soler, with Teddy Hamilton)

 Length: ~21 hours.
 Heat: Spicy.

-Dual narration done right.
-Rebecca Soler carries Violet's voice through all the dragon-riding chaos; Teddy Hamilton is the most-requested male romance narrator of the current moment and he handles Xaden perfectly.
+Rebecca Soler carries the whole performance โ€” Violet's voice and every character through all the dragon-riding chaos.
+Teddy Hamilton, the most-requested male romance narrator of the current moment, reads the bonus chapters added to the extended edition.
 The audiobook is arguably how most Fourth Wing fans have experienced the series.

-A Court of Thorns and Roses โ Sarah J. Maas (narrated by Jennifer Ikeda)
+A Court of Thorns and Roses โ€” Sarah J. Maas (narrated by Jennifer Ikeda)

 Length: ~16 hours.
 Heat: Spicy (escalates).

-From Blood and Ash โ Jennifer L. Armentrout (narrated by Stina Nielsen)
+From Blood and Ash โ€” Jennifer L. Armentrout (narrated by Stina Nielsen)

 Length: ~19 hours.
 Heat: Spicy.